-The Wake Forest School of Medicine offers the Doctor of Medicine degree (MD) as well as the Master of Medical Science (MMS) through the Physician Assistant Program, and the Master of Science (MS) in Nurse Anesthesia.
+The Wake Forest School of Medicine offers the Doctor of Medicine degree (MD) as well as the Master of Medical Science (MMS) through the Physician Assistant program, and the Master of Science (MS) in Nurse Anesthesia, and the Doctor of Nursing Practice (DNP degree).
 The School of Medicine and the Schools of Business offer a joint MD/MBA program.

-The Graduate School confers the Master of Arts, Master of Arts in Education, Master of Arts in Human Services, Master of Arts in Liberal Studies, Master of Fine Arts, and Master of Science degrees in the arts and sciences and biomedical science, and the doctor of philosophy degree.
-The Graduate School also offers an MD/MS, MD/PhD, MMS/PhD, as well as an MD/MA in bioethics jointly with the School of Medicine, and a PhD/MBA program jointly with the Schools of Business.
+The Graduate School confers the Master of Arts, Master of Arts in Education, Master of Arts in Human Services, Master of Arts in Liberal Studies, Master of Fine Arts, and Master of Science degrees in the arts and sciences and biomedical science, and the Doctor of Philosophy degree.
+The Graduate School also offers an MD/MS, MD/PhD, PhD/MMS, as well as an MD/MA in bioethics jointly with the School of Medicine, and a PhD/MBA program jointly with the Schools of Business.
 In addition, the Graduate School offers an MDiv/MA in bioethics, counseling, or sustainability as well as a MDiv/MAED jointly with the School of Divinity; and a JD/MA in bioethics, religious studies or sustainability jointly with the School of Law.
-Certificates are offered in Bioethics, Clinical and Translational Science, Interpreting and Translation Studies, Science Management, Structural and Computational Biophysics, and Sustainability.
+Certificates are offered in Bioethics, Clinical and Translational Science, Interpreting and Translation Studies, Structural and Computational Biophysics, and Sustainability.